McMahon Line: Background

 British India expanded east of Bhutan in the early 19th century with the First Anglo-Burmese War.
-At the end of the war the Brahmaputra valley of Assam came under its control and over the next few decades British India extended its direct administration over the region in stages.
-The thickly forested hill tracts surrounding the valley were inhabited by tribal people, who were not easily amenable to British administrative control.
+At the end of the war, the Brahmaputra valley of Assam came under its control, and over the next few decades, under its direct administration.
+The thickly forested hill tracts surrounding the valley, constituting the present-day Arunachal Pradesh, were inhabited by tribal people, who were not easily amenable to British administrative control.
 The British were content to leave them alone.
-In 1873, the British drew an "Inner Line" as an administrative line to inhibit their subjects from encroaching into the tribal territory within its control.
+In 1873, the British drew an "Inner Line" as an administrative line between the directly-administered territory and the tribal territory, and British subjects were prohibited from passing into the latter without explicit permission.

 The British boundary, also called the "Outer Line", was defined to mark the limits of British jurisdiction.
 But it was not significantly different from the Inner Line in this region.

-The British wanted peaceful relations with the Himalayan tribes who lived beyond the Outer Line.
+The British wanted peaceful relations with the Himalayan tribes who lived beyond the Inner Line.
 However, British influence was nevertheless extended to many regions, through treaties, trade relations, and occasional punitive expeditions in response to "outrages" committed against British civilians.

 There is evidence that the British regarded the Assam Himalayan region as a geographical part of India irrespective of political jurisdiction.
 Guyot-Réchard sees them as having extended "external sovereignty" over the Assam Himalayan tribes.

 Forward policies of early 1900s

 By 1900, Chinese influence over Tibet had significantly weakened and the British became apprehensive that Tibet would fall into a Russian orbit.
 In an effort to preclude Russian influence over Tibet and to enforce their treaty rights, the British launched an expedition to Tibet in 1904, which resulted in the Convention of Lhasa between Tibet and Britain.

 Qing China became apprehensive about British inroads into Tibet and responded with its own forward policy.
 They took complete control over the southeastern Kham region of Tibet (also referred to as the "March Country"), through which passed the Chinese communications to Tibet.
 An assistant amban (imperial resident) was appointed for Chamdo in western Kham to implement the new strategy.
 Over a period of three years, 1908–1911, the amban Zhao Erfeng implemented brutal policies of subjugation and sinification in the Kham region, for which he earned the nickname of "Zhao the butcher".

 Zhao Erfeng's campaigns entered the Tibetan districts adjoining the Assam Himalayan region such as Zayul, Pomed (Bome County) and Pemako (Medog County).
-They also encroached into parts of the adjoining the tribal territory.
-This alarmed British officials in the region, who advocated the extension of British jurisdiction into the tribal territory.
+They also encroached into parts of the adjoining tribal territory and attempted to exert influence.
+This alarmed British officials in the region, who advocated the extension of British jurisdiction into tribal territory.

 The higher administration of British India was initially reluctant to concede these demands, but, by 1912, the Army General Staff had proposed drawing a boundary along the crest of Himalayas.

 The British appear to have been clear that they were only extending the political administration of their rule but not the geographical extent of India, which was taken to include the Assam Himalayan region.